raphenya/card-json/README.md

 ### Description

-This repository is used to demonstate the card.json structure used for the CARD database data.
+This repository is used to demonstrate the card.json structure used for the CARD database data.

 ### Download the card.json from CARD website